ACC111 College Accounting (3-0-3)

 legal liability of auditors are also covered along with

 auditing within a computerized environment.

 PR: ACC 122

 This course surveys the theory and practice involved

-in budgetary procedures, accounting for general and
+in accounting for governmental and not-for-profit entities.
+Topics

 ACC250 Accounting Internship (1-8-3)